-It is the responsibility of a student with a learning disability to inform the MB Seminary Director of Student Development (briancooper@mbseminary.ca) of that fact before the beginning of a course so that necessary arrangements may be made to facilitate the student's learning experience.
-To repeat: To ensure that instructors know to accommodate a student who has a learning access issue, the student must inform the Director of Student Development of a disability before the beginning of the class.
-After that is too late.
+It is the responsibility of a student with a learning disability to notify the MB Seminary Director of Student Development (briancooper@mbseminary.ca) before the commencement of a course so that appropriate accommodations can be made to facilitate the student's learning experience.
+Students must inform the Director of Student Development of their disability before the class begins.
+Failure to do so may result in missed opportunities for necessary accommodations.